artalar/reatom/README.md

 - Currently, there is no asynchronous transactions support, but we are working on it.
 - We already have lots of utils and the ecosystem is growing all the time, but at the moment we don't have a strict architectural framework like `mobx-state-tree` that makes the development exceptionally straightforward.

+## Zen

+- Good primitive is better than framework
+- Composition beats configuration
+- JavaScript features should be reused, not reinvented

 ## Media

 - [X (EN)](https://twitter.com/ReatomJS)